mazwat/mazwat.github.io/oop-lm.md

 ### Creating Libraries and Extension in C++

-In C# you have a class file or script as it is referred to in Unity and then these are instantiated through the main **program.cs** file.
+In C# you have a class file or script (class.cs for example) as it is referred to in Unity and then these are instantiated through the main **program.cs** file.

 In C++ if we want to start developing objects, classes and eventually full fledged libraries, we create a sketch file in the Arduino IDE that has the runtime functions in it.
 We also need a **CPP file** which is a standard C++ file (.ccp) which will contain our extension or class and then we also need additionally a **header file** that has the extension (.h).